HandBrake/HandBrake-docs/source/docs/en/1.1.0/get-handbrake/download-and-install.markdown

 [^third-party-utilities-1]: HandBrake is not associated with any third-party checksum utilities.
 Only use software from vendors you trust.

 [^third-party-utilities-2]: HandBrake is not associated with any third-party checksum utilities.
 Only use software from vendors you trust.

-[^gatekeeper-disabled]: If Gatekeeper is disabled on your Mac, you may not see this message.

-[^gatekeeper-instructions]: These instructions are taken directly from Apple's Gatekeeper support documents.
-You can learn more about Gatekeeper [here](https://support.apple.com/kb/PH21769?locale=en_US) and [here](https://support.apple.com/en-us/HT202491).